lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 weird outburst of horn demands from Vietnam.
-Apparently, there was a [guy](http://qz.com/82302/theres-a-country-that-will-pay-300000-per-rhino-horn-to-cure-cancer-and-hangovers-and-its-wiping-out-rhinos/) who was cured from terminal cancer using rhinoceros horns and people weren't able to stop the tendency of *"inferring from a sample size of 1"* to outgrow their rationality.
+Apparently, there was a [guy](http://qz.com/82302/theres-a-country-that-will-pay-300000-per-rhino-horn-to-cure-cancer-and-hangovers-and-its-wiping-out-rhinos/) who was cured from terminal cancer using rhinoceros horns and people weren't able to stop the tendency of '*inferring from a sample size of 1*' to outgrow their rationality.

----

 This brings up an important issue.
 Not that other reasons for dwindling wildlife are not so important, but because *this* specific reason is prevalent in every